About the Program

 1. Go to the Washington Center website and explore possible internship opportunities, costs, potential funding sources, and important deadlines.

 3. Contact Kathleen.Waldron@asu.edu at the beginning of the process for guidance.
 It is recommended that you email copies of any written materials that are part of the application process to Kathleen Waldron before submitting them to The Washington Center.

-Each academic year, ASU offers seven $7,000 scholarships to students completing an internship at The Washington Center.
+Each academic year, ASU offers ten $10,000 scholarships to students completing an internship at The Washington Center.
 These are awarded on a first-come, first-served basis, dependent upon the student's acceptance to The Washington Center and their financial aid package.
-In addition, The Washington Center offers the same students a $2,000 scholarship, for a total scholarship package of $9,000.
-The ASU scholarship monies are first applied to any outstanding balances with ASU (tuition for the semester the student is in Washington, DC and any other outstanding fees).
-What is left is then given to the student to pay TWC fees.
 Because interns are enrolled at ASU just as they would be for any academic semester, they also are eligible for any other financial aid packages they would normally receive.
 It is recommended that students meet with Financial Aid to discuss the specifics of their individual financial aid packages, which can vary greatly.